What Attracts Silverfish to Your Home | Effective Solutions

 1. Paper products: Books, newspapers, magazines, and cardboard boxes

-2. Fabrics: Cotton, linen, and rayon clothing, especially if starched
+2. Fabrics: Cotton, linen, and rayon clothing (especially if starched)

-Temperature Preferences and Seasonal Patterns
+Temperature and Seasonal Patterns

-Structural Features That Encourage Silverfish
+Home Features That Attract Silverfish

-Common structural attractions include:
+Common problem spots include:

-• Voids behind baseboards and cabinets
+• Spaces behind baseboards and cabinets

-• Drop ceiling areas with accumulated debris
+• Drop ceiling areas with built-up dust

-• Areas where different building materials meet
+• Where different building materials meet

 Clutter and Storage Areas